mud4sir/nesl-it-assessment/README.md

-# Social Network Analytics - Coding Assessment
+# Coding Assessment

-A complete full-stack social network analytics application with MongoDB aggregation, Node.js API with JWT authentication, React frontend with custom hooks, and comprehensive debugging solutions.
+A complete application with MongoDB aggregation, Node.js API with JWT authentication, React frontend with custom hooks, and comprehensive debugging solutions.

 ## 🏗️ Architecture Overview